 Sydney Opera House is another iconic landmark in the city.

-Attending an event at the Opera House is a must-do when visiting Sydney.
+Attending an event at the Opera House is a great thing to do when in Sydney.
 There are several venues within the building and a diverse programme with something to suit everyone.

 Sydney is blessed with beautiful beaches, but none quite compare to Bondi.
 It’s consistently ranked as one of the world’s best city beaches, and we agree.

-There’s a wide expanse of powdery white sand, the water is clean and refreshing and the friendly party vibe makes it a great place to hang out.
+The water is clean and refreshing, the sand quality is excellent, and the party vibe makes it a great place to hang out.

 Private collector Judith Nielsen has amassed over 3,000 pieces of contemporary Chinese art.
 Every six months, the White Rabbit Gallery curates a selection that focuses on a particular theme.